zaccheus-lines/zaccheus-lines/README.md

 ## Background

-First-class mathematics graduate with experience applying quantitative methods in financial environments.
-My academic training spans probability theory, stochastic calculus, and statistical computing — areas which underpin my work in derivatives analytics and model implementation.
+I hold a first-class degree in Mathematics from Durham University and am currently completing a Master’s in Financial Engineering at EDHEC.
+My academic background includes stochastic processes, statistical modeling, and numerical methods — which form the basis of my work in financial markets.

+My interests lie in building and applying models for pricing, hedging, and risk measurement — with a particular focus on volatility surfaces and quantitative derivatives strategies.

 ---